AdelakunShola/REST-API-WITH-CRUD/Documentation.md

 License
-This project is licensed under the MIT git [LICENSE](license.com).
-See the LICENSE file for details.
+This project is licensed under the MIT.
+See the [LICENSE](license.com) file for details.
 Acknowledgements
 •	Laravel for the robust framework
 •	OpenAPI for API documentation